 - Use the opposite side of your brain.
 If you are left-brained dominant, try reading a novel, beginning an art project, or playing a musical instrument; anything related to visual processing, big picture thinking, intuitive processing and processing ideas simultaneously will build up the right brain.
 If you are right-brained dominant, however, consider doing some brain teasers or word puzzles; basically, any task or test that involves deductive reasoning, working through a problem in a sequential order, or working with distinct facts and figures will enhance this part of the brain.

 You Built Up Your “Brain Muscles,” So Now What?

-Once you build up your “brain muscles,” it is vital to remember these 4 common sense approaches to mental abundance:
+Once you build up your “brain muscles,” it is vital to remember these four common sense approaches to mental abundance:

 - “We have the Mind of Christ.”
-The mind of Christ is simply knowing what God's will is and doing it.
+(1 Cor 2:16) The mind of Christ is simply knowing what God’s will is and doing it.
 True mental abundance lies in staying in tune with your Creator and keeping your mind in line with His.
 This is the cornerstone of the entire building.
-Walking in synch with God's Spirit is an absolutely must for anyone who wants to experience mental abundance.
+Walking in sync with God’s Spirit is an absolutely must for anyone who wants to experience mental abundance.

 Regardless of what people have told you, regardless of the scores you earned in school – you CAN enjoy mental abundance!